 Figure 1.
 Maps showing changing distribution of the aquatic invasive plants at Lake Tahoe, 1995 to 2006.
-Source: Lars Anderson unpublished report (2006) Figure 2.
-Conceptual model showing a general understanding of the controllable and uncontrollable factors and activities the effect the region's ability to achieve desired conditions and objectives associated with aquatic plants at Lake Tahoe's nearshore zone.
+Source: Lars Anderson unpublished report (2006)5 Figure 2.
+Conceptual model showing a general understanding of the controllable and uncontrollable factors and activities that affect the region's ability to achieve desired conditions and objectives associated with aquatic plants in Lake Tahoe's nearshore zone.
 An explanation of each factor and activity is provided in Appendix A Figure 3.
-Aquatic plant monitoring program boundary (shaded) relative to the 6,223 ft natural rim lake level (shown in pink).
-The lakeward boundary reflects the 21m (~69ft) bathymetric contour.
-12 Figure 4.
-Surveying ground control points (GCPs) for UAS SfM photogrammetry using GNSS and total station List of Tables Table 1: Remote sensing modes and revisit cycles for Lake Tahoe monitoring plan Table 2.
-Table of proposed open-water nearshore transect start/stop coordinates.
-Coordinates are UTM Zone 10, NAD 83 Table 3.
-Table of proposed marsh stratum transect start and stop coordinates.
-Coordinates are in UTM Zone 10, NAD 8321 Table 4.
-Table of proposed major tributaries stratum transect start and stop coordinates.
-Coordinates are in UTM Zone 10, NAD 8322 Table 5.
-Table of proposed marinas and embayments stratum transect start and stop coordinates.
-Coordinates are in Zone 10, NAD 83 Table 6.
-Schedule of monitoring tasks by key dates and milestones.
+Aquatic plant monitoring boundary (shaded) relative to the 6,223 ft natural rim lake level (shown in pink).
+The lakeward boundary reflects the 21m (~69ft) bathymetric contour12 Figure 4.
+Surveying ground control points (GCPs) for UAS SfM photogrammetry using GNSS and total station16 Figure 5.
+Illustrated depiction of plant cover methodology for collection of in situ data17 Figure 6.
+Example of the layout of open-water nearshore transects in a southwest portion of Lake Tahoe that includes Emerald Bay Figure 7.
+Example of the layout of marsh stratum transects in a southern portion of Lake Tahoe that includes portions of the Upper Truckee Marsh and Pope Marsh23 Figure 8.
+Example of the major tributaries stratum transects in a southeastern portion of Lake Tahoe that includes portions of the Upper Truckee River, Edgewood Creek and Burke Creek Figure 9.
+Example of the marinas and embayments stratum transects in a southeastern portion of Lake Tahoe that includes the Tahoe Keys Homeowners Marina and the Tahoe Keys Marina